wireservice/agate/docs/cookbook.rst

 .. note::

     Unlike most SQL implementations, journalism always returns the full row.
-Use :code:`select` if you want to filter the columns first.
+Use :meth:`.Table.select` if you want to filter the columns first.

 INNER JOIN
 ----------